The Mangels/Pflugeisens of Tarnow in the US, Poland, and Austria; The Silver/Leibens of Russia and the US

 “That night all hell broke loose .
 The underworld had opened their doors and let go of their lowest , most horrible , unclean spirits .
 The city turned into a nightmare painting by Hieronymus Busch .
 Lemurs and half demons seemed crawled out Schmutzereien and risen from swampy burrows .
 The air was filled with an incessant shrill , deserts , hysterical screams from men’s and women throats , the weiterschrillte days and nights .
 And all people lost their face , equalized distorted faces : the one in fear , the other in a lie , the other in a wild , hateful triumph ………… ..
 What was here unleashed the uprising of envy, resentment , bitterness was , the blind malicious revenge – and all the other voices were silenced”

 On August 25th 1938, Aron Steinfeld’s shops were confiscated by the Nazis; the rest of the family assets followed shortly thereafter.
-Around 1940, my grandparents Anna and Aron Steinfeld had to leave their house at Reinprechtsdorferstrasse 56, where they lived for 30 years, and move to an appartment at Beatrixgasse 3.
+Around 1940, Anna and Aron Steinfeld had to leave their house at Reinprechtsdorferstrasse 56, where they lived for 30 years, and move to an appartment at Beatrixgasse 3.
 From 03 April 41 until 21 December 41 they lived at 4, Brahmsplatz 2/2, and from 23 December 41 until 02 June 42 they lived in a shared apartment (Gemeinschaftswohnung) at 2 Rembrandtstrasse 24/6/16.
 Margarete Steinfeld (wife of Matthias Steinfeld) lived with Anna and Aron at least during the last months or year.

 The homepage of the Documentation Centre of Austrian Resistance describes Maly Trostinec as follows: